Mahdasht, Mazandaran

-Mahdasht (مهدشت) is a former village in Kolijan Rostaq-e Sofla Rural District of the Central District of Sari County, Mazandaran province, Iran.
-It is a southern suburb of Sari city.
+Mahdasht (مهدشت) is a southern suburb of Sari city in Mazandaran province, Iran.

-Mahdasht's location provides a vast view of the city and the surrounding mountains, making it a tourist attraction.
+Formerly, it was a village in Kolijan Rostaq-e Sofla Rural District, in the Central District of Sari County.

 Demographics

 Population

-At the time of the 2016 National Census, the village's population was 4,220 people in 1,266 households.
-It was the most populous village in its rural district.
+At the time of the 2016 National Census, its population was 4,220 people in 1,266 households, the most populous village in its rural district.
+Mahdasht was incorporated into the 3rd District of Sari city's Municipality after the census.